Posted July 24, 2017 – Narrated by Carmen.

 But, thank God, no one was killed or seriously injured.
 If it had turned out any other way, I may not forgive myself for being so timid.

 At about 9 pm last night an isolated rain storm came through.
 After 10 pm, the storm passed and the family began to build a fire.
 Shortly thereafter, the father heard a tremendous ‘popping sound’ and hollered for his family to run.
 Other campers, hurried over to help the family.

 Everyone escaped injury except for the little girl who was scratched and bruised by twigs as she scrambled for escape.
 Needless to say, the entire family is traumatized.

-Their truck damaged and equipment under the tree, probably beyond salvage – the camp authorities gave them refuge in a cabin for the remainder of the night.
+Their truck damaged and camp gear under the tree, probably beyond salvage – the park authorities gave them refuge in a cabin for the remainder of the night.